As we have said before, Larnaca is a strange mixture of ancient and

 Larnaca area to mention here, but here is the full selection of

-hotels in Larnaka,.
+hotels in Larnaka

 whilst the self catering options of both apartments and villas can be seen

-at Cyprus villas The
+at Cyprus villas

 Agrotourism options are not many for the coastal areas and Larnaca is no